-He has excellent makeup, drawig comparisons to former D'Backs shorstop John McDonald.
+He has excellent makeup, drawing comparisons to former D'Backs shortstop John McDonald.
 They have similar skill sets.

-"It's through the roof—excellent, excellent, excellent makeup,” Lynchburg Hillcats hitting coach Bobby Moore said near the end of the 2012 season.
+"It's through the roof—excellent, excellent, excellent makeup,” Lynchburg Hillcats hitting coach Bobby Moore said in 2012.
 “The kid comes to work every day.
 If you tell him he does something good, he wants to do it better."

-In 2012, the Baseball America Prospect Handbook rated Ahmed as the 15th-best prospect in the Braves organization.
+In 2012, Baseball America rated Ahmed as the 15th-best prospect in the Braves organization.
 He was at #11 in the winter before 2013 spring training.
 They had him at #18 in the spring of 2014.

 And Nick broke into the Top 10 in 2015, at 10th-best after traded to the Diamondbacks organization.

-- When the D-backs Ahmed from Triple-A Reno on June 29, 2014 he texted Braves second baseman Tommy La Stella to share the news.
+- When the D-backs called up Ahmed from Triple-A Reno on June 29, 2014 he texted Braves second baseman Tommy La Stella to share the news.
 Once La Stella heard, he reacted enthusiastically.

 Ahmed had played the role of cheerleader when Atlanta recalled La Stella from Triple-A Gwinnett a month earlier.
 Three years after the Braves took both players in the 2011 draft, Ahmed and La Stella were both Major Leaguers.